 In this module you will learn how to develop a strategic plan for the reduction of maternal and neonatal mortality and morbidity, and how to plan, organise, monitor and evaluate evidence-based Maternal and Newborn Health (MNH) programmes and services, taking into consideration the importance of effective functioning health systems.
-Topics covered include the causes and determinants of maternal and neonatal mortality and morbidity; the global burden of and key strategies for reducing maternal and neonatal mortality and morbidity and improving MNH; Skilled Attendance at Birth and Emergency Obstetric Care; evidence based antenatal and postnatal care, measuring maternal mortality and morbidity; monitoring and evaluation of MNH services; community and demand-side aspects of MNH; and promoting evidence based practice in maternal and newborn health care.
+Topics covered include the causes and determinants of maternal and neonatal mortality and morbidity; the global burden of and key strategies for reducing maternal and neonatal mortality and morbidity and improving MNH; Skilled Attendance at Birth and Emergency Obstetric Care; evidence based antenatal and postnatal care, measuring maternal mortality and morbidity: monitoring and evaluation of MNH services: community and demand-side aspects of MNH; and promoting evidence based practice in maternal and newborn health care.
 The module is taught by a combination of lectures and student-led seminars.
 A student-centred approach is taken using discussion and group work, supported by independent study and directed reading.
-The module is assessed by a 15 minute oral presentation based on directed reading (20%) and a 2000 word written assignment (80%).
+The module is assessed by a 2000 word written assignment (100%).